Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 On the other hand, if $i$ was h-smooth, we would have $i^!(\un_X)\simeq \Th_Z(-N_{Z/X})$.
 Hence, by applying $i_0^!$ and using \eqref{eq:exchange-iso} and the $\otimes$-invertibility of $\Th_{\{o\}}(i_0^{-1}N_{Z/X})$, we would obtain isomorphisms

 \end{ex}

 The h-smoothness property allows one to compare the four different theories in Definition \ref{df:internal_theories} and generalizes the smooth case.
-More precisely, the ``associativity formula" for fundamental classes in \cite[Theorem 3.3.2]{DJK} implies the next result.
+The following isomorphisms can be seen as (internal) duality isomorphism, extending the classical duality between homology and cohomology with compact support. \begin{prop} Let $f:X \rightarrow S$ be an h-smooth morphism with virtual tangent bundle $\tau_f$.
+Then the purity isomorphism $\mathfrak{p}_f:\Th(\tau_f) \rightarrow f^!(\un_S)$ induces isomorphisms